feliixx/mongoplayground/web/DOCS.md

 ### Array

-Generate a random array of bson object
+Generate a random array of bson object.

 ```JSON5
 "fieldName": {